What to expect

-This comfortable 70-metre river cruiser can accommodate up to 36 guests in 19 twin cabins (10M²), 16 of which are on the lower deck and 3 on the upper deck.
-All cabins have single beds, en-suite shower and toilet, a fixed window and individually regulated air conditioning and ventilation system.
+This comfortable 70-metre river cruiser can accommodate up to 44 guests in 21 cabins (10M² - 12M²), 14 of which are on the lower deck and 7 on the upper deck, including 4 new upper deck double cabins with panoramic window.
+The other cabins have twin beds.
+All cabins have en-suite shower and toilet, a fixed window and individually regulated air conditioning and ventilation system.

 The large communal saloon with bar has a semi separate restaurant area.
 On the large and partially roofed sun deck are seating areas with tables and chairs and storage room for the bikes.

-The premium class MS Magnifique is a 63 meters long barge which sails under a Dutch flag and can accommodate up to 32-35 guests.
-She was last renovated in 2013 and has 17 tastefully furnished cabins: 11 twin cabins (11m2), 4 premium twins (14m2) with small sitting area & 2 single cabins (8m2).
+The premium class MS Magnifique is a 63 meters long barge which sails under a Dutch flag and can accommodate up to 34 guests.
+She was last renovated in 2013 and has 16 tastefully furnished cabins: 11 twin cabins (11m2), 4 premium twins (14m2) with small sitting area and 1 single cabin (8m2).
 All cabins have fixed portholes, shower and toilet, individually regulated air conditioning and a flat screen satellite TV.
-An extra bed is available on request in some twin cabins.
+An extra bed is available on request in two premium cabins and two twin cabins.

 On the upper deck, there is a spacious saloon with restaurant, bar and lounge with panoramic large windows and large TV.
 The front deck features two partly covered teak wooden sun decks with chairs, tables & cycle storage, while the aft deck has a hot tub and a barbecue.